-Where many battles were won and lost Clough Outer Castle is less than 24km from Hotel Kilmore.
+Where many battles were won, and lost Clough Outer Castle is less than 24km from Hotel Kilmore.
 A ruined circular castle situated on a small island in Lough Oughter.
 It was built by the Anglo-Normans in the early 13th century but was soon captured by the O' Reilly clan, the Irish rulers of east Bréifne.
-Owen Roe O'Neill, leader of the anti-English revolt of the 1640s, died here in November 1649.
+The castle became a prison for a number of years, it was also the place where Owen Roe O'Neill, leader of the anti-English revolt of the 1640s, died here in November 1649.
 Clough Oughter is a Marble Arch Caves Global Geopark site.

 It is the perfect day out for all the family.
 A visit to the castle can be arranged by contacting the Cavan Adventure Centre who can organise a guided boat trip or you can take a canoe or kayak if you wish.